shabangg/minivault/README.md

 This will start:
 - The API service (with automatic Ollama/stub fallback)
 - Nginx reverse proxy
-- Ollama LLM service with smollm:135m model
+- Ollama LLM service with smollm:135m model (small model for dev, can use any via env)

 The API will be available at:
 - Main API: http://localhost/